SE-UP/RSE-UP/_sources/chapters/python_cli.md

 the user must provide them at the command line in the order in which they are specified to `add_argument` (unless `nargs='?'` is provided to say that the value is optional).

 ## Collating
-Now that we can get word counts for individual books we can collate the counts for several books.
+Now that we can get word counts for individual books, we can collate the counts for several books.
 This can be done using a loop that adds up the counts of a word from each of the txt files created by `wordcount.py`.
 Using the same template as before, we can write a program called `collate.py`: